youzan/vant/docs/markdown/en-US/tab.md

 #### Swipe Tabs

 By default more than 4 tabs, you can scroll through the tabs.
-You can set `swipeThreshold` attribute to customize threshold number.
+You can set `swipe-threshold` attribute to customize threshold number.

 ```html
 <van-tabs>